 \subsection{Lipschitzian approximations and Lipschitz continuous hypodifferentials}

-The Lipschitz continuity of the gradient of the objective function plays a fundamental role in the design and analysis of numerical methods for minimizing smooth convex functions \cite{Nesterov_book,Bubeck,DvurechenskyShternStaudigl,Teboulle}.
-In the case when $X$ is a Hilbert space and $f$ is differerentiable, the Lipschitz continuity of the gradient of $f$ on a convex set $Q$ implies that
+The Lipschitz continuity of the gradient of the objective function plays a fundamental role in the design and analysis of numerical methods of convex optimization \cite{Nesterov_book,Bubeck,DvurechenskyShternStaudigl,Teboulle}.
+In the case when $X$ is a Hilbert space and $f$ is differentiable, the Lipschitz continuity of the gradient of $f$ on a convex set $Q$ implies that

 (see, e.g. \cite[Lemma~1.2.3]{Nesterov_book}).
 This inequality is sometimes sufficient by itself for convergence analysis of optimization methods and is often exploited, for example, in the context of weakly convex optimization (see, e.g. \cite{AtenasSagastizabal,DanilovaDvurechnsky} and the references therein).
 In \cite{Dolgopolik_HypodiffDescent}, a natural extension of this inequality to the case of nonsmooth hypodifferentiable convex functions was proposed and studied.